deenar/deenar.github.io/_posts/2020-10-25-iso-20022-integration-challenges.md

 ![Multiple message schemas]({{site.baseurl}}/media/vocabulary.png)

 ### XML and XML Tooling
- * XML is primarily designed for information interchange (messages) and is indispensible for implementing a global standard.
+ * XML is primarily designed for information interchange (messages) and is indispensable for implementing a global standard.
 Since XML is primarily a syntax for messages, it is hard to query and manipulate efficiently.
  * The world has moved on from XML to other lightweight weight formats such as JSON.
 As a result, any innovation and tooling support improvements for XML have come to a standstill.
-Many XML open source projects are stuck in a limbo.
+Many XML open source projects are stuck in limbo.

   ![xmlvsjson]({{site.baseurl}}/media/xmlvsjson.png)
  * Most existing methods to manipulate XML are not type safe and you need to ensure the XML you create is compliant with the ISO 20022 schema.